 There's something about watching a K-drama that makes you desperately hungry.
-Characters eating ramyeon at midnight.
-Friends gathered around a samgyeopsal grill.
-Someone stress-eating tteokbokki from a street cart in the rain.
+Characters slurping ramyeon at midnight straight from the pot.
+Friends crowded around a samgyeopsal grill, the meat hissing while someone reaches in with chopsticks.
+A heartbroken lead stress-eating tteokbokki from a street cart in the rain.
+I've lost count of how many times I've paused an episode and gone to raid my own fridge.

 The essential 10